Korben3/Lisk-Pixels/README.md

 # Lisk-Pixels
 Create pixel art on the blockchain.
-A fun educational project build with the [Lisk SDK](http://lisk.io).
+A fun educational project built with the [Lisk SDK](http://lisk.io).

 ### Docs and Demo